Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: A common example

 where $\beta$ is the inverse of temperature and $dE^{(i)}$ is the change in energy after a flip.
 We assume $\beta=1$ for the purpose of this experiment.
 The energy change $dE^{(i)}$ is computed as:

-Equation (\ref{eq:metropolis}) implies that a site will always flip its spin ($p(\text{flip}) = 1$) if doing so results in a lower energy state.
-However, if the flip leads to a higher energy state, which means that the site goes from aligning to misaligning with its neighbouring sites, the coupling strength $J$ determines the site flipping likelihood.
-All else being equal, a higher value of $J$ results in a lower probability of flipping or higher likelihood to remain aligned with neighbouring sites.

-The experimental setup is detailed in Appendix \ref{appendix:simulation}, and the source code is available in \cite{qianyang_chen_2024_13784627}.
-For each intrinsic utility approach, we plot the measure against the coupling strength $J$ and identify the value of $J$ that optimises the utility.
-We then discuss the implications of these different optimal ranges and the associated characteristics of self-organised behaviours.
+The simulation setting is detailed in Appendix \ref{appendix:simulation}, and the source code is available in \cite{qianyang_chen_2024_13784627}.
+For the analysis, we computed all four intrinsic utility measures for systems at different values of of control parameter $J$.
+The goal is to compare the range of control parameter $J$ that optimises each utility and discuss the implications of the different optimal ranges for each utility measure and the associated characteristics of self-organised behaviours.